Aman-Yadav-1/Leaf-Now-Project/README.md

 On Back-end part PHP with Xampp Hosting was implemented for storing user data into phpMyAdmin server with help of MySQL.

-/* htdocs folder contains account.html,account.css and account.js that are meant to be pulled and used via phpMyAdmin,Xampp host.*/
+*htdocs folder contains account.html,account.css and account.js that are meant to be pulled and used via phpMyAdmin,Xampp host.*

 * Aman Yadav